-Copies of some of the correspondence and documents I'll refer to below haven't been received in the evidence provided in Mr W's case.
-However, copies of these documents have been received in several other complaints with the Financial Ombudsman Service that are very similar to Mr W's, and our investigations into Options' actions have found this correspondence was typical of the business Caledonian introduced to it.
-So, I'm satisfied the correspondence and documents Mr W received and, where relevant, completed and signed, would have been the same, or very similar to those we have received from Options and its customers on these other complaints.
+Copies of some of the correspondence and documents I'll refer to below haven't been received in the evidence provided in Mr M's case.
+However, copies of these documents have been received in several other complaints with the Financial Ombudsman that are very similar to Mr M's, and our investigations into Options' actions have found this correspondence was typical of the business Caledonian introduced to it.
+So, I'm satisfied the correspondence and documents Mr M received and, where relevant, completed and signed, would have been the same, or very similar to those we have received from Options and its customers on these other complaints.

-In late July 2012 Mr W completed the Options SIPP 'Application Form For Direct Clients'.
-In summary, his name, age, contact details, marital status, occupation, beneficiary nomination and the value of the benefits he was transferring were completed by hand.
-The relevant box to waive his cancellation rights was also ticked.
-The other details entered on the form - selected retirement age (55), details of the AFPS, investment selection (100% of his fund and any future contributions invested with FPI) - were pre-populated.
+Mr M completed the Options SIPP 'Application Form For Direct Clients' in or around February 2013.
+Options received this on 21 February 2013 and established his SIPP.
+Some of the details on the form - details of the AFPS and investment selection (100% of his fund and any future contributions invested with FPI) - would likely have been pre-populated by Caledonian.

-The form also included a declaration Mr W signed which included, among others, the following statements:
+The form included a declaration Mr M signed which included, among others, the following statements:

-- "I agree to indemnify Carey Pensions UK LLP...against any claim in respect of any decision made by myself and/or my Financial Adviser/Investment Manager or any other professional adviser I choose to appoint from time to time. - I understand that Carey Pensions UK LLP...are not in anyway [sic] able to provide me with any advice. - I confirm that I am establishing the Carey Pension Scheme on an Execution only basis "
+- "I agree to indemnify Carey Pensions UK LLP...against any claim in respect of any decision made by myself and/or my Financial Adviser/Investment Manager or any other professional adviser I choose to appoint from time to time. - I understand that Carey Pensions UK LLP...are not in anyway [sic] able to provide me with any advice. - I confirm that I am establishing the Carey Pension Scheme on an Execution only basis."

-Mr W also signed a letter addressed to 'Dear Sirs' which included the following:
+Mr M would have also signed a letter addressed to 'Dear Sirs' which included the following: